 etc.

-Green manufacturers stood out for their eco-friendly practices throughout the production and shipping processes, ranging from eco-friendly products to avoiding synthetic fibers and using biodegradable packaging materials.
+Green manufacturers stood out for their eco-friendly practices throughout the production and shipping processes, ranging from environmentally friendly products to the avoidance of synthetic fibers and the use of biodegradable packaging materials.

-Why were eco-friendly products first launched through crowdfunding?
+Why was this eco-friendly product first launched through crowdfunding?

 Designers reportedly had to spend more time and put in even greater effort to find materials that are both eco-friendly and suitable for clothing and accessories.
-Here, we introduce the stories of various green brands, including those that use plant-based leather and eco-fur to protect animals, products made from upcycled materials, and brands that incorporate eco-friendly materials throughout their entire production process—from manufacturing to the packaging that reaches customers—as part of their commitment to ESG practices.
+Here, we introduce the stories of various green makers, including those creating plant-based leather and eco-fur products to protect animals, those utilizing upcycled materials, and those incorporating eco-friendly materials throughout the entire process—from production to the packaging that reaches customers—as part of their commitment to ESG practices.

 #Animal Leather Alternatives, Sustainable Materials